devidw/hugo-theme-cik/README.md

 ```

 ##### Example
-Say you want to include some CSS styles, which you life inside `/assets/sass/my-custom-styles.css`.
+Say you want to include some CSS styles, which you write into `/assets/sass/my-custom-styles.css`.

 To add them to the theme you add the following into `/assets/sass/_custom.sass`: